“Black legislators question DHHS as agency touts accomplishments.” Where Are the White Legislators?

 The department told the public there would be a 60- to 90-day rough patch once NC Track started running, Diaz said.

 “Those who are trained come to realize the benefits of it,” he said.

-Posted on September 12, 2013, in Accountability, Behavioral health, DHHS, Division of Medical Assistance, Harassment, Health Care Providers and Services, Legislation, MCO, Medicaid, Medicaid Contracts, Medicaid Recipients, Medicaid Reimbursement, Medicaid Services, Mental Health, Mental Health Problems, Mental Illness, North Carolina, Provider Medicaid Contracts and tagged Aldona Wos, Behavioral health, DHHS, Division of Medical Assistance, Health care, Health care provider, Managed care, Managed Care Organizations, MCO, Medicaid, Medicaid Mental Health System, Medicaid recipients, Mental health, North Carolina.
+Posted on September 12, 2013, in Accountability, Behavioral health, Division of Medical Assistance, Harassment, Health Care Providers and Services, Legislation, MCO, Medicaid, Medicaid Contracts, Medicaid Recipients, Medicaid Reimbursement, Medicaid Services, Mental Health, Mental Health Problems, Mental Illness, NC DHHS, North Carolina, Provider Medicaid Contracts and tagged Aldona Wos, Behavioral health, Division of Medical Assistance, Health care, Health care provider, Managed care, Managed Care Organizations, MCO, Medicaid, Medicaid Mental Health System, Medicaid recipients, Mental health, NC DHHS, North Carolina.
 Bookmark the permalink.
 6 Comments.